Skip to content

 1. A brief pause while the server starts and the client connects.

-3. The model loads from disk (a few seconds the first time it is used in a session).
+2. The model loads from disk (a few seconds the first time it is used in a session) — this only works because you already downloaded and registered it in Step 4; CreateAgent fails fast otherwise.

 Where to see what's happening